2020 Boulder Fringe Festival | Policies & Procedures

 ● One Technical Manager who is capable of running lights or sound, or both, if the cue needs are not too complex.
 BYOV artists provide their own technical managers.

 ● Full professional box office/ticketing service, including advanced ticket sales and day-of ticket sales.
-We’ll sell tickets for BYOV Artists at our main box office.
-BYOV artist’s venues must be within walking distance to our main box office.
-The Fringe will send a volunteer with ticket lists and show information to the PRIMARY CONTACT person at the venue.
+We’ll sell tickets for BYOV Artists at our main box office and at the venue.
+BYOV artist’s venues must be within "reasonable" distance to our main box office.
+The Fringe will send a Box Office Manager and volunteer with ticket lists and show information to the PRIMARY CONTACT person at the venue 30 minutes before your show time.

 ● Volunteer assistance (whenever possible and/or necessary).